01 March 2019: the flight to Havana

 She hung up.

-The drum beating and telling me she would commit suicide was so loud that I automatically opened my apps and began scrolling for a travel app to buy a plane ticket.
+The drum beating and telling me Wendy would commit suicide was so loud that I automatically opened my apps and began scrolling for a travel app to buy a plane ticket.
 I didn’t consider that my apps were blocked, because I wasn’t thinking that clearly yet.
 I was doing math in my mind, cringing at the thought of getting on a plane to Miami and then to New Orleans, renting a car and driving two hours north to Saint Francisville; Wendy’s town was already on my mind because of the coincidentally named Cuban plaza, and my mind quickly calculated that the trip between the two places named after Saint Francis would take 10 to 12 hours, if I were lucky and didn’t get stuck in Miami overnight.
 Despite how my mind and body felt getting off the plane in Havana, I was ready to get back on, even if it meant another 12 hours cooped up and immobile.

-I stared at the phone in my hands, worried about Wendy, and also worried about my strong initial reaction.
-Ever since the previous year’s concern about my memory, I’ve been watching for irrational and overly emotional behavior, which are also symptoms of early stage dementia.
 I began to talk myself down.
 It had been a long night and then a long day.
-I was physically uncomfortable (I avoid using hyperbole or calling anything pain, just to condition my thoughts), and, like always, when I get out of a cramped place my mind is loopy.
-Mike had just commited suicide.
-The coincidence about St. Francis was in the back of my mind.
-I had just reread my 1976 custody report, looking for clues to Jimmy Hoffa’s 1975 disappearance.
+Ever since the previous year’s concern about my memory, I’ve been watching for irrational and overly emotional behavior, which are also symptoms of early stage dementia.
+This wasn’t overreacting.
+I was physically uncomfortable, and my mind has always been loopy when I get out of a cramped space, especially long flights.
+Mike had just committed suicide.
+The coincidence about St. Francis was in the back of my mind, and I had just reread my 1976 custody report, looking for clues to Jimmy Hoffa’s 1975 disappearance (like a lot of my family history, Wendy and my history are publicly available in court records from the East Baton Rouge 19th Judicial District3).
 It all made sense, but my heartbeat was still up and my breathing still wanted to be shallow and rapid.
 I stretched and tried to relax.

-Then a few thoughts inside my head clicked together; things I was digesting from Frank “The Irishman” Sheenan’s memoir connected to other memories like a single piece of a puzzle that made the image finally begin to make sense.
+I pulled out my lonely planet and pretended to read it while stretching in warrior pose.
+I tried to focus on my breathing, tried to let thoughts come and go, and tried to relax.
+After about five minutes, it began to work.
+By ten minutes, a few thoughts inside my head clicked together; things I was digesting from Frank “The Irishman” Sheenan’s memoir connected to other memories like a single piece of a puzzle that made the image finally begin to make sense.

-Frank talks about why he or the mafia didn’t just kill my grandfather, though they only knew a small piece of the puzzle.
 Frank wrote: “Partin was no good to them dead.
 They needed him alive.
 He had to be able to sign an affidavit.
 They needed him to swear that all the things he said against Jimmy at the trial were lies that he got from a script fed to him by Bobby Kennedy’s people in the Get Hoffa Squad.”

 Hoffa reemphasized to Frank that nothing should happen to Big Daddy.
 Frank reemphasized that in his book; he said: “Jimmy told me point-blank to tell our friends back East that nothing should happen to Partin.”

+Low level mafia hitmen probably know how to read the phone book, or at least know someone who could.
 I doubt anyone knew my dad’s name was Edward Grady Partin Junior, or that when I was born, he and Wendy moved into one of Big Daddy’s houses and were listed in the Baton Rouge phone book as Mr. and Mrs. Edward G. Partin.
-Our house was only an hour drive from New Orleans.
-I’ve always had a ton of inexplicable scars from my childhood, and standing in Havana I suddenly felt each one as if they were happening right then.
-I saw flashes from my memories resurfacing in new context, exploding cars, house fires, being yanked by people, my dad shouting, Wendy crying, and lots of blood.
+Standing there in Havana, my mind saw flashes from my memories resurfacing in new context, exploding cars, house fires, being yanked by people, my dad shouting, Wendy crying, and lots of blood.

-I stared at the phone in my hand, waves of memories washing over me and new patterns emerging based on what Frank’s book added to our history.
-But, under the current, there was still worry for Wendy.
-It wasn’t overwhelming any more, but the feeling she’d commit suicide was still there.
-She wouldn’t, and I wouldn’t taint her memory by building up tension to what happened; she’d die six weeks later, on 05 April 20-19 and at 65 years old, from liver failure secondary to excessive alcohol consumption.
-I would see the obvious, that alcoholism is like slow suicide, and I would relive this moment in Cuba again and again, wondering what would have happened if I had gotten on a plane and made my way to see her alive for the last time.
+She wouldn’t, and I wouldn’t taint her memory by building up tension to what happened; she’d die six weeks later, on 05 April 20-19 and at 64 years old, from liver failure secondary to excessive alcohol consumption.
+I would see the obvious – that alcoholism is like slow suicide – and I would relive this moment in Cuba again and again, wondering what would have happened if I had gotten on a plane instead of talking myself out of it.
 But, like everyone with Kennedy assassination theories who didn’t know then what we know now, on March 1st I didn’t know that my mother would only be alive for five more weeks.
-I proceeded forward, armed with what I knew then.
+In hindsight, of course I would started the journey to Saint Francisville and skipped Cuba.
+Perhaps that’s why we write memoirs, not just to document hands-on observations from history, and to test our memories half a century later, but to contextualize our history, and hope our story helps someone else learn before it’s too late.

 Go to The Table of Contents